mendix/docs/content/appstore/app-services/text-analytics.md

     ![licensetoken-inmendix](attachments/text-analytics/licensetoken-inmendix.png)

-6. When you finish building the app, click **Run** to deploy a Mendix Free App.
+6. When you finish building the app, click **Run Locally** to see the service working in local running app or click **Run** to deploy a Mendix Free App.

 #### 3.7.2 For an App Deployed in the Mendix Cloud